softwaremill/codebrag/README.md

 ---

 1. Configure `local.conf` in the `codebrag` home directory basing on `codebrag-rest/src/main/resources/application.conf.template`
+2. Checkout a SVN/Git repository to chosen `repos-root` folder - Codebrag won't do that for you!
-2. Navigate to the `codebrag` home directory
+3. Navigate to the `codebrag` home directory
-3. Execute `./run.sh` script
+4. Execute `./run.sh` script
-4. Default browser should open at `localhost:9090`
+5. Default browser should open at `localhost:9090`

 Working with the application:
 ---